By NZ On Screen Team

 This 1956 edition of the NFU series looks at the ‘Cathedral in the Square’.
 Canon Orange and Dean Sullivan are tour guides exploring the church and its history, including the role of Christchurch’s first bishop: Henry Harper.
 A service for Queen Elizabeth II, on her coronation tour, is shown.

-With its instructive "do the alligator" lyric, this song (from the Bilders' CoNCH3 LP) is a Bill Direen favourite.
+With its instructive "do the alligator" lyric, this song is a Bill Direen favourite.
 The moody video's locus is an exotic dancer in Christchurch's back alleys, reflecting Direen's work with Blue Ladder Theatre.
 The location was badly damaged in the February 2011 quake.

 A triumph of creativity over budget, this now classic Jonathan Ogilvie clip cost just $250 to make.
 Coloured cellophane and a projector created the psychedelic look on the band members' under-water heads, and the performance shots were done on the back of a truck going through the Lyttelton tunnel.